fabriceci/Godot-Physics-Tests/README.md

 `create_generic_manual_monitor` takes as parameter:

-1. a node: this node will be send as `p_target` to the test callback
+1. a node that will be the parent of the monitor and will be sent as `p_target` to the test callback
-2. a test callback (`Callable`) where you will manually indicate whether the test has failed or not.
+2. a test callback (`Callable`) where you will manually indicate whether the test has failed or not
 3. the duration of the test
 4. set the behavior when the monitor reach the end of the simulation/duration, by default the parameter `fail_on_expiration` is set the `false`, which means that is considered as failed.